CommentSold/iOS-Videeo/README.md

 /// The default behavior will show the product details in a web view.
 /// To override, simply return your own custom UIViewController.
 /// - Parameter product: The product that has been selected.
+/// - Parameter presenter: A presenter object that can be used to show either a web view or
+/// a custom view for the product details. func productTapped(product: VideeoProduct, presenter: ProductPresenter)

+/// The cartTapped function will be triggered when the user taps on the cart button.
+/// To get the cart button to appear, set the showCartButton to true in the VideeoConfig.
-/// - Returns: A view controller to show when a product in the botton tray is tapped.
+/// - Parameter presenter: A presenter object that can be called to show a custom cart view. func cartTapped(presenter: CartPresenter)
-/// If no view controller is provided, then a selected product will be shown in a web view.. func productTapped(product: VideeoProduct) -> UIViewController?

-/// The closeTapped function will be triggered when the it is time to close the stream viewer.
+/// The close function will be triggered when the it's time to close the stream viewer.
 /// Since the host app has presented the stream viewer, the host app will be responsible
-/// to close the stream viewer in the appropriate manner. func closeTapped()
+/// to close the stream viewer in the appropriate manner. func close()

 /// A guest user has performed an action that requires authentication, like trying to comment
 /// on a live stream.
 This delegate function provides an opportunity for the host app